 FINRA's Nominating Committee considers candidates for all FINRA Board seats, including the seven elected industry member seats that are based on firm size.
-Nominees must provide to the Corporate Secretary such information as is reasonably necessary to determine the nominee's qualifications to serve as an industry or public governor.17
+Nominees must provide to the Corporate Secretary such information as is reasonably necessary to determine the nominee's qualifications to serve as an industry or public governor.11

-Industry governors are generally associated with a broker-dealer as an employee, officer, director or controlling person.18 Individuals who provide professional services to an SRO, may also only be eligible for an industry member seat.19 Specifically, to be eligible to serve as an elected governor, small firm governors must be registered with small firms, the mid-size firm governor must be registered with a mid-size firm and large firm governors must be registered with large firms.20 The Floor Member Governor must be associated with a member that is a specialist or floor broker on the New York Stock Exchange trading floor.21 The Independent Dealer/Insurance Affiliate Governor must be associated with a member that is an independent contractor financial planning member firm or an insurance company, or an affiliate of such a member.22 The Investment Company Affiliate Governor must be associated with a member that is an Investment Company or an affiliate of such a member.23 Public governors must not be associated or have a material business relationship with a broker-dealer or a SRO registered under the SEA, other than serving as a public director of such SRO.24
+Industry governors are generally associated with a broker-dealer as an employee, officer, director or controlling person.
+To be eligible to serve as an elected small firm, mid-size firm or large firm governor, individuals must be registered with a member firm in that firm size category.
+The Floor Member Governor must be associated with a member that is a specialist or floor broker on the New York Stock Exchange trading floor.
+The Independent Dealer/Insurance Affiliate Governor must be associated with a member that is an independent contractor financial planning member firm or an insurance company, or an affiliate of such a member.
+The Investment Company Affiliate Governor must be associated with a member that is an Investment Company or an affiliate of such a member.

+Public governors must not be associated or have a material business relationship with a broker-dealer or an SRO registered under the Securities Exchange Act of 1934 (SEA), other than serving as a public director of such SRO.17